 Please familiarize yourself with this document from Graduate Studies upon embarking on your thesis work.
 It includes detailed information about the forms and the formatting of the bound thesis.

-Possible sources of thesis data.
+Public Use Data Sets - pssible sources of thesis data.

-This is a sample of the layout for the certificate of approval page that is to be included in the bound thesis.
+Certificate of Approval Template This is a sample of the layout for the certificate of approval page that is to be included in the bound thesis.
 You will need at least 3 copies of this document signed for binding.

 Thesis Titles of MPH Alumni - all MPH thesis titles since the program began